 Debates are transcribed for an official publication called Hansard (named after an early printer of parliamentary debate transcripts in the United Kingdom).
 This was established in 1867 to provide an accurate record of speeches in the House.
 The notes of proceedings of the House are published as the Journals of the House of Representatives.

 Debates in the House can involve the trading of brutal, scathing and sometimes witty insults between parties.
-Former Prime Minister Robert Muldoon once described Labour leader Bill Rowling as ‘a shiver looking for a spine to run down’.
-When Muldoon was knighted in 1984, Prime Minister David Lange quipped (in reference to Muldoon’s stature) that ‘after a very long year, we’ve got a very short knight’.
+Prime Minister Robert Muldoon once described Labour leader Bill Rowling as ‘a shiver looking for a spine to run down’.
+When Muldoon was knighted in 1984 after losing office earlier in the year, Prime Minister David Lange quipped (in reference to Muldoon’s stature) that ‘after a very long year, we’ve got a very short knight’.
 In the 2000s some memorable witticisms included Deputy Prime Minister Michael Cullen’s remark that New Zealand First Leader Winston Peters was ‘the blowfly of New Zealand politics’, and UnitedFuture leader Peter Dunne’s comment that the Green Party had ‘never yet found a drug they’re not in favour of’.1

 Select committees are a prominent feature of New Zealand’s Parliament.
 Apart from cabinet ministers, all MPs serve on select committees.
 Ministers attend when committees consider bills they are responsible for, and appear as witnesses in relation to their departmental spending.